 - Medium and fine-grit sandpaper.

-- Mix detergent in a bucket of water.
+- Mix water and detergent in a bucket.

-- Use a bristled brush and the detergent mixture to wash it.
+- Use a bristled brush to scrub the dirt off the deck.

-- If the deck is large, use a power sander instead of manually sanding.
+- Use medium-grit sandpaper (100-grit).
+If the deck is large, use a power sander.

 3. Apply Primer

-- Use a roller or sprayer for large surfaces and a brush for small surfaces.
+- Use a roller or sprayer to apply it.

 - Wait until one coat dries before applying the next one.